 Repeat question in a different way

 Rephrasing the question would eventually be helpful for both the parties.
-Candidate would get a decipherable question if the original one wasn’t clear enough, and the interviewer gets a clear skills and behavior pattern of the candidate.
+The Candidate would get a decipherable question if the original one wasn’t clear enough, and the interviewer gets a clear skills and behaviour pattern of the candidate.